 The Man from Snowy River by 'Banjo' Paterson

-The Man from Snowy River was written by Banjo Paterson, a famous Australian bush poet best known as the author of Waltzing Matilda.
-This poem is a breathless narrative of the escape of a prize colt from a station (ranch) and how, after a thunderous chase, and unbelievable feats of horsemanship it is recaptured by least likely horseman of the lot — The Man from Snowy River.
+The Man from Snowy River is a breathless narrative of the escape of a prize colt from a station (ranch) and how, after a thunderous chase, and unbelievable feats of horsemanship it is recaptured by least likely horseman of them all, the unpretentious — Man from Snowy River.
+This poem was written by Banjo Paterson, the famous Australian bush poet best known as the author of Waltzing Matilda.

 There was movement at the station, for the word had passed around